5 Common Scrum Myths

 If you believed in any of the above myths, I hope this post helped you to learn something new today.

 Do you know any other interesting Scrum myths?
-Feel free to write them in the comment section.
+Feel free to share them here or in Let's Scrum it on social media.